 Extra-curricular activities are informal learning techniques that teach important life-skills outside the formal classroom environment.
 Athletics, theater clubs, social volunteering, and internships are a few of them.
 Research suggests that extra-curricular activities could help promote resilience, enhance self-esteem, and promote social behavior (1).

 In this post, we share some engaging and interesting extra-curricular activities for children to engage in.
+Do remember that the child should not be forced to take part in activities.
+Allow them to try out activities until a preferred one is found.

 Benefits Of Extra-Curricular Activities For Children